apache/pekko/docs/src/main/paradox/stream/stream-refs.md

   this module in production just yet.
 @@@

-Stream references, or "stream refs" for short, allow running Akka Streams across multiple nodes within an Akka Cluster.
+Stream references, or "stream refs" for short, allow running Pekko Streams across multiple nodes within an Pekko Cluster.

-Unlike heavier "streaming data processing" frameworks, Akka Streams are neither "deployed" nor automatically distributed.
+Unlike heavier "streaming data processing" frameworks, Pekko Streams are neither "deployed" nor automatically distributed.
-Akka stream refs are, as the name implies, references to existing parts of a stream, and can be used to create a distributed processing framework or to introduce such capabilities in specific parts of your application.
+Pekko stream refs are, as the name implies, references to existing parts of a stream, and can be used to create a distributed processing framework or to introduce such capabilities in specific parts of your application.

-Stream refs are trivial to use in existing clustered Akka applications and require no additional configuration or setup.
-They automatically maintain flow-control / back-pressure over the network and employ Akka's failure detection mechanisms to fail-fast ("let it crash!") in the case of failures of remote nodes.
+Stream refs are trivial to use in existing clustered Pekko applications and require no additional configuration or setup.
+They automatically maintain flow-control / back-pressure over the network and employ Pekko's failure detection mechanisms to fail-fast ("let it crash!") in the case of failures of remote nodes.
 They can be seen as an implementation of the [Work Pulling Pattern](https://www.michaelpollmeier.com/akka-work-pulling-pattern), which one would otherwise implement manually.

 @@@ note
   A useful way to think about stream refs is:
-  "like an `ActorRef`, but for Akka Streams's `Source` and `Sink`".
+  "like an `ActorRef`, but for Pekko Streams's `Source` and `Sink`".

   Stream refs refer to an already existing, possibly remote, `Sink` or `Source`.
   This is not to be mistaken with deploying streams remotely, which this feature is not intended for.
 @@@

 @@@ warning { title=IMPORTANT }
-  Use stream refs with Akka Cluster.
-The @ref:[failure detector can cause quarantining](../typed/cluster-concepts.md#quarantined) if plain Akka remoting is used.
+  Use stream refs with Pekko Cluster.
+The @ref:[failure detector can cause quarantining](../typed/cluster-concepts.md#quarantined) if plain Pekko remoting is used.
 @@@

 ## Stream References